kmurata798/WeVoteServer/docs/README_API_INSTALL_POSTGRES_MAC.md

 We recommend installing pgAdmin 4 as a WYSIWYG database administration tool.

-If you have used earlier versions MacOS versions of PgAdmin, you may be surprised to see that pgAdmin4 is no longer an app, "The desktop runtime now runs as a system tray application and utilises the browser on the system to display pgAdmin." in other words, it is now a webapp that runs at [http://127.0.0.1:55011/browser/](http://127.0.0.1:55011/browser/)
+If you have used earlier versions MacOS versions of PgAdmin, you may be surprised to see that pgAdmin4 is no longer an app, "The desktop runtime now runs as a system tray application and utilizes the browser on the system to display pgAdmin." in other words, it is now a webapp that runs at [http://127.0.0.1:55011/browser/](http://127.0.0.1:55011/browser/)

 NOTE: You may need to turn off the restriction in "Security & Privacy" on "unidentified developers"